kgateway-dev/kgateway/docs/getting_started/docker-compose/README.md

 1. Clone the gloo repository, and cd to this example: `git clone https://github.com/solo-io/gloo && cd gloo/docs/getting_started/docker-compose`
 1. Run `./prepare-config-directories.sh`
+1. You can optionally set GLOO_VERSION environment variable to the gloo version you want (defaults to "0.6.19").
 1. Run `docker compose up`

 # Example